qi-zhang/visualheart.task8/Meetings.md

 ###Class: December 5, 2013

 - **Summary**
-  - There is only one week left before the december 12th data science fair and the class still needs a presentable product
+  - Discussed December 12th Data Science Fair, and the three posters the class will present:
+    - Reproducability
+    - Classroom Operation
+    - Earthquake Seismology
   - Our group has been working on improving other groups graphs so some of our members are going to join the checking group
-  - The rest of the members are meeting tomorrow at 5 pm to work on the video project
+  - The rest of the members are meeting tomorrow at 5 pm to work on the video project!
+  - Check Visualizers Facebook group for updates and reminders!

 ###Office Hours: November 23, 2013